rajyadav1814/edge-agents/scripts/sparc2/README.md

 At the heart of SPARC lies its vector store, a specialized database that transforms code and text into abstract patterns.
 Instead of merely memorizing exact words, it captures the underlying meaning of the code, similar to understanding cooking techniques rather than just listing ingredients.
 This approach enables the system to locate similar code snippets despite differences in variable names or styles, creating a smart library of your development history.

 Another key element is its integrated code interpreter built using E2B—a language-agnostic execution environment that builds, runs, and modifies code without relying on a traditional IDE.
 It creates secure, isolated sandboxes for execution across languages such as Python, JavaScript, TypeScript, Go, Rust, and more.

-Moreover, SPARC 2.0 employs a ReACT (Reason + Act) strategy to semantically understand code.
+SPARC 2.0 employs a ReACT (Reason + Act) strategy to semantically understand code.
 It first reasons about what the code means and then takes appropriate actions.
 This combination of efficient diff tracking and intelligent reasoning enables rapid processing of large codebases without sacrificing deep comprehension of the code's purpose and structure.

 ## Key Benefits